lkwg82/sonar-mojo-bridge/README.md

 * simple prototype (done)
 * check with sonar (done)
-* integrate with MavenPluginExecutor for maven3
+* integrate with MavenPluginExecutor for maven3 (done as proof of concept)
 * check way to do this with maven2
 * publish two artifacts for maven2 and maven3 injection
 * reintegrate into the plugin
 * check remote run, on teamcity cluster